 Test your knowledge on the highest mountain in the world with this quiz that we created in PowerPoint.

-As you have seen, making a quiz in PowerPoint may take a while, since you will need to create feedback slides for every single answer, and add navigation between them manually.
+Making a quiz in PowerPoint may take a while since you need to create feedback slides for every single answer, and add navigation between them manually.
 Plus, PowerPoint doesn’t allow you to create other types of questions such as drag-and-drop, matching, multiple response, survey, sequence, and others.

 Therefore, we’ve enhanced our Mt.
-Everest Quiz with iSpring Quiz Maker, a simple yet advanced authoring tool that allows authors to choose from 23 types of questions.
+Everest Quiz with iSpring Quiz Maker, a simple yet advanced quiz authoring tool that allows authors to choose from 26 types of questions.
 Such a comprehensive variety helps keep learners engaged in the studying process.